kenjidesu/Automated-Light/README.md

 # Automated-Light
 An Automated Light that is controlled by remote and receive by the IR receiver sensor that is sent to a microcontroller to communicate with the servo.

+## Goal:
+- Less than 13 USD (600 PHP) - Achieved, total price PHP 550 (USD 12)
+- Simple enough that anyone can understand it - Achieved, i guess
+- One servo only - Achieved
+- Useful - Achieved

 ## Hardware Used:
 - Arduino Nano (clone)
 - Servo SG92R